Heimdall-Robot/heimdall-robot.github.io/README.md

 # Heimdallr Website

 This is the source repository for the project website.
-Whenever a change is made to this repository's master branch, it willl automatically update [heimdall-robot.github.io](heimdall-robot.github.io).
+Whenever a change is made to this repository's master branch, it will automatically update [heimdall-robot.github.io](heimdall-robot.github.io).

 ## How it works